 Students are expected to be prepared in advance before the class sessions.
 Being prepared includes the following: wear uniform (Lincoln University logo scrubs), do not use cell phones in class, attend all classes, be on time to class, participate in scanning lab, ask questions, memorize protocols, bring appropriate materials to class (e.g. notebook, writing utensils, handouts), having read course materials, collect images for review, retrieve instructor's signature to sign off organs and small parts protocols, use class time effectively and efficiently, and practice scanning during lab hours and self-lab hours.

 SCANNING LAB RULES

-Students must wear university uniform with logo, face mask and face shield in the Lab.
+Students must wear university uniform with logo.
+If you are sick (flue like symptoms) wear a face mask.

 Lab Hours: